Nathan Healy

 Bloomington Electricity Prices

-Indiana electricity rates have risen from 13.4 cents per kWh in 2021 to 14.8 cents in 2024, adding hundreds to annual energy bills.
+Indiana electricity rates have climbed from 13.4 cents per kilowatt-hour in 2021 to 14.8 cents in 2024—a 10% increase in just three years that directly impacts your monthly utility bills.

 Price of Energy: Indiana vs National Average